 It's too short, she may need a size up, or a long.
 Some brands just have short tails, if possible sit in a saddle to see how the tails fall to make sure they are long enough.

 --There is a large gap of show shirt between her belt and the bottom of the shadbelly points.

 It's too short *or* she needs regular rise breeches for the occasion.
 A formal occasion calls for formal attire.

 --Her stock tie hangs out the bottom of her shadbelly.

 If the points hit her belt then her stock tie may be too long - use safety pins to tuck it up, if her points don't hit her belt the jacket is too small or the rise on her breeches may be too low.

 It's too big in the shoulders, try a size down or have it taken in by a seamstress.

 --The shadbelly has a leather lining and metal discs sewn into the bottom.

 This is a dressage shadbelly, the leather and discs add weight to the tails so they sit still, while the rider is performing on the flat.
 When used over fences the tails bang the ponies sides and flap around awkwardly while she is jumping her course instead of flowing behind her.

 When it comes to formal final shows it is always best to err on fit over fashion.
-If the fancy big brand name doesn't fit and looks sloppy and unkempt it can ruin an otherwise beautiful trip.
+If the fancy big brand name doesn't fit, it looks sloppy and unkempt and can ruin an otherwise beautiful trip.